 We also realized that the kid-parent separation led to said kids eating a lot less of the Chinese food normally served up by said parents.

-Because let’s face it…though the two daughters of this family can make restaurant-quality thin crust pizza like nobody’s business, they haven’t exactly been studying up as much on certain dishes that are usually left to the older generation.
+Because let’s face it…though the two daughters of this family could make restaurant-quality thin crust pizza like nobody’s business, they hadn’t exactly been studying up on dishes usually left to the older generation.

 (It’s the nectar of the gods, is what it is.)

-Kaitlin: Daughter/Younger Sister/College Kid
+Kaitlin: Daughter/Younger Sister